 3. Give yourself time (lots of it)

-Being incredibly patient with yourself is imperative to learn how to forgive yourself for ruining your marriage.
-When it comes to actually let go, it’s not easy.
-It may feel like shame or guilt, or other negative emotions are anchoring you down.
+Being incredibly patient with yourself is imperative to learn how to forgive yourself for ruining your marriage or relationship.
+When it comes to actually letting go, it’s not easy.
+It may feel like shame, guilt, or other negative emotions are anchoring you down.

 So, it is a gradual process to come out of that where you accept those strong feelings but don’t hold on to them anymore.